lucysrausch/pcbtc/README.md

 ## Overview

 This repository shows STM32F0 (ARM Cortex-M0) based USB-MIDI Interface.
-It has 2 MIDI-IN and 2 MIDI-OUT, and is USB MIDI class compatible.
+It has 2 MIDI-IN and 2 MIDI-OUT, and is USB MIDI class-compliant.

 The USB-MIDI Class Driver is based on [mimuz-tuch](https://github.com/mimuz/mimuz-tuch) project (c) [D.F.Mac. @TripArts Music](https://github.com/tadfmac).